 His interest was combined with sound common sense and he would never consonance a rumour about a practical weapon or incident unless he was able to confirm it for himself.
 As a result, everything in this text is based on his personal experience.

 In World War II, Captain Shore took part in the British landings at D-Day and he fought in Normandy and Northern Europe.
 He came across many different weapons in varying conditions, some of the worst being those used by the Dutch and Belgian resistance fighters.
 He was keen to learn from experienced snipers and then to train others and he became an office sniping instructor at the British Army of the Rhine Training Centre.
 He shares a wealth of first-hand knowledge of different rifles, pistols, machine guns, ammunition, telescopes, binoculars, and all the equipment a sniper should carry.
 With British snipers to the Reich is not only an account of sniping in World War II but also a guide to all aspects of sniping based on personal knowledge and experience in training and in battle.

-Aldershot in the Great War
+Tactical Reconnaissance in the Cold War

 By: David Buttery

 By: Chris Goss